aws-solutions/automated-security-response-on-aws/README.md

 ./upload_s3_dist.sh <region>
 ```

-<a name="unit-test"></a>
-## Unit Test

 <a name="deploy"></a>
 ## Deploy

-See the (AWS Security Hub Automated Response and Remediation Implementation Guide)[http://link] for deployment instructions, using the link to the SolutionDeployStack.template from your bucket, rather than the one for AWS Solutions.
+See the [AWS Security Hub Automated Response and Remediation Implementation Guide](https://docs.aws.amazon.com/solutions/latest/aws-security-hub-automated-response-and-remediation/welcome.html) for deployment instructions, using the link to the SolutionDeployStack.template from your bucket, rather than the one for AWS Solutions.
 Ex. https://mybucket-reference.s3.amazonaws.com/aws-security-hub-automated-response-and-remediation/v1.0.0.mybuild/aws-sharr-deploy.template

 <a name="file-structure"></a>
 # File structure